Jordan Wadi Rum Camping Guide & Best Bedouin Camps On The Desert

 At the camp, there were two shared bathrooms with sinks, toilets, and showers.
 The electricity was generated by the solar panels.

 What I also liked is that it was easy to watch the sunrise just a few steps from the entrance to the camp.
-Admiring the desert waking up to life was an unforgettable experience.
+Admiring the desert while it was waking up to life was an unforgettable experience.

 If you want to try the real Bedouin hospitality on the Wadi Rum desert you can book your stay with Wadi Rum Green Desert Camp through booking.com.
 You should be able to find a good price on the portal and booking.com also offers free cancellation in case your plans change.